brainstream/OPL-PC-Tools/README.md

 It is the absolutely open project and everyone are welcome to contribute to.
 But please, remember about the code-style!

-Also, there is the Debian repository on the packagecloud service: https://packagecloud.io/brainstream/oplpctools.

 ## With OPL PC Tools You Can

 ### Manage Your Game Collection